x86h4ck3r/openvpn_downgrade/README.md

 ==================================================================================
 TO USE
 ----------------------------------------------------------------------------------
-Copy the git repo and clone into your desired dir git clone https://github.com/x69h4ck3r/openvpn_downgrade.git
+# Copy the git repo and clone into your desired dir
+git clone https://github.com/x69h4ck3r/openvpn_downgrade.git

-once its downloaded.
+# once its downloaded.
-move the the downloaded directory cd openvpn_downgrade/ run the script bash ./openvpn_downgrade.sh
+# move to the downloaded directory
+cd openvpn_downgrade/
+# run the script
+bash ./openvpn_downgrade.sh
 ==================================================================================

 ==================================================================================
 TO-DO LIST
-Get accurate syntax to show only the current openvpn version and application name
+# Get accurate syntax to show only the current openvpn version and application name
 ==================================================================================
 # ENJOY!